photoprism/photoprism-docs/docs/developer-guide/code-quality.md

 No one needs nice-looking code that doesn't work.
 Be pragmatic.
 Done is better than perfect.
 Pretty much all software projects start this way.

-There is one important exception: If you know about (potential) security issues, please [report them to us](https://photoprism.app/security-policy) and, if possible, offer a solution.
+However, if you know about (potential) security issues, please [report them to us](https://photoprism.app/security-policy) immediately and, if possible, offer a solution.

 !!! example ""
     Feel free to think ahead, just don't code ahead.
 But also, don't feel the need to decide so many